Change your observation culture and see a real difference!

 As well as leading to real teacher development (and for those thinking about the next OFSTED framework in England, this goes to the heart of the implementation focus), this also re-engages teachers in their teaching.

-Zara Sahota, Head of Maths at Aston University Engineering Academy in the UK, used ONVU Learning cameras and external coaching with Y11 classes.
+Zara Sahota, Head of Maths at Aston University Engineering Academy in the UK, used the Lessonvu system and external coaching with Y11 classes.
 At the end of the process, she sent out the tweet we’re showing in this page!

 Would you like your teachers to feel this way about observation?
 If so, please get in touch!
 Our Lessonvu solution that has been referred to by some as the ‘future of lesson observation’ can help your teachers achieve that and much more.